 Gozo is very quiet and life there has a slow, rural feel to it.
 Gozo is rather popular with retired people; it has all the amenities one would normally need for everyday life.
 The road network on Gozo has recently been improved to a high standard and there are regular ferries to Malta.

-Malta is a brilliant place to retire: it has warm winters and an abundance of sunshine.
-It is also within a few hours’ flying time from the UK – convenient for family visits.
-It is quite safe and more laid back than Britain and the better weather means a healthier and more active outdoor lifestyle.
+Malta is a brilliant place to call home: it has warm winters and an abundance of sunshine.
+It is also within a few hours’ flying time from other European destinations – convenient for family visits.
+It is quite safe and laid back and the better weather means a healthier and more active outdoor lifestyle.